Skip to content

 Essential Letters and Sounds

 Essential Letters and Sounds (ELS) is our chosen Phonics programme.
 The aim of ELS is ‘Getting all children to read well, quickly’.
-It teaches children to read by identifying the phonemes (the smallest unit of sound) and graphemes (the written version of the sound) within words and using these to read words.
+It teaches children to read by identifying the phonemes (the smallest unit of sound) and graphemes (the written version of the sound) within words.

-Throughout the day, children will use their growing Phonics knowledge to support them in other areas of the curriculum and will have many opportunities to practise their reading.
+Children’s growing Phonics knowledge supports them in all areas of the curriculum and throughout each day they have many opportunities to practise their reading.
 This includes reading 1:1 with a member of staff, with a partner during paired reading and as a class.

 Children continue daily Phonics lessons in Year 1 and further through the school to ensure all children become confident, fluent readers.